MastodonC/witan.docs/GUIDE.md

 #### Data
 Data is the foundation substance of Witan and can represent a vast array of different information, from statistics to sensor outputs.
 Data can enter the system in one of two ways:
-* *Uploaded and used as an **Input** for a Projection*
+* *Uploaded and used as an* ***Input*** *for a Projection*
-* *Produced as an **Output** (result) from a Projection*.
+* *Produced as an* ***Output*** *(result) *from a Projection*.
 ```html
 ALPHA: We only accept uploads in CSV format and projections will only output CSVs.
 ```

 #### Models
 Models represent the transformation process under which Data is processed in the pursuit of a particular outcome.
-For example, given an *Input* of a city's population figures a Model could manipulate those figures using a particular assumption about migration, to predict growth over the next 10 years.
+For example, given an *Input* of a city's population figures, a Model could manipulate those figures using particular assumption about migration to predict growth over the next 10 years.
 A different Model could use a different assumption, or could focus on an entirely different prediction altogether.

 #### Projections
 In Witan we use the term 'Projection' as an umbrella term to refer to the combination of a Model, it's configuration, a fixed set of Input Data and the resulting Output Data.
 We use this term because when thinking about a projection, in city planning terms, all of these parts are important to consider when evaluating the results.